Sensations of the Inlet

 - Side-lying Release through 3 contractions on each side

 Now the laboring woman can often rest, as the labor may be mild for an hour or so.
 She can snooze until surges begin again.
-If a woman isn’t pushing her baby out, she should follow the Three Sisters℠ with the techniques to match the pelvic level.
+If a woman isn’t pushing her baby out, she should follow the Three Balances℠ with the techniques to match the pelvic level.

 Is the baby still too high?
 We already balanced, so now we need to reposition the baby for flexion.
 Do the Abdominal Lift and Tuck through a contraction for 10 contractions in a row.
 Let the belly down and relax the back in between contractions.
 Doing the Abdominal Lift with a posterior pelvic tilt will flatten the lower back and move the sacral promontory out of the way, which will help baby to tuck the chin and rotate out of posterior and descend.

 If not, baby is now in either zero (“0”) station in the mid-pelvis, +1 station, +2 station, or lower down in the outlet.
 Either way, strong efforts aren’t progressing the labor.
 Do 3 lunges on each leg, resting between contractions.
 This series of techniques will help the vast majority of people.

 You may need help with more techniques to turn a posterior baby, including a manual rotation of the baby by her OB or Midwife (done internally).
 If the posterior baby is too large for the mother’s pelvis and the mother’s ligaments are tight, an excellent fascial therapist who is specially trained in pregnancy may be necessary to avoid a cesarean.
 To prevent that crisis in a labor, begin this process early on in the pregnancy to release spasms and imbalance in the body (specifically the pelvis) to promote optimal fetal positioning in labor.